sydney-birch/Nematostella_Mesocosm_virome/Host_analysis/README.md

 ./8.A.7_prep_for_R_string_deg.py
 ```

-   Make heatmaps in R using: Nematostella_mapped_DEG_heatmaps.R
+   Make heatmaps in R using: 8.A.7_Host_DEG_Heatmaps.R

+A.8) Use the Host data to make a heatmap of expression of the Nematostella 56 Immune gene set:
+    8.A.8_Host_Immune_gene_set_heatmaps.R

  ### B) Host WGCNA (Weighted Gene Co-expression Network Analysis)
 B.1) For the WGCNA - Run the WGCNA R script (8.B.1_WGCNA)